 Why Christians should move as one body

-Each day, the world sees a steady rise in teen suicide, depression, drug addiction, and sexual promiscuity.
+Each day, the world sees a steady rise in teen suicide, depression, drug addiction, and promiscuity.
 Disengaged parents and social media are part of the influence.
-If Christian can truly unite and move as one body, a lot can change.
-Unfortunately, Christians competing among themselves remains prevalent (Luke 9:46).
-Bureaucracy and pride forms the disunity.
+If Christian organizations can truly move collectively as one body, a lot can change.
+Unfortunately, bureaucracy and pride remain evident among Christians that form disunity (Luke 9:46).

-The scheme of the enemy is disguised as “political correctness” and it’s at our doorstep.
-We need to push for a counterculture and prepare this generation for what is to come.
+Generation Z needs you.
+The scheme of the enemy is disguised as political correctness and it’s at our doorstep.
+We need to push for counterculture and prepare this generation for what is to come.
 The timing is relevant as statistics give us an alarming rate of drug abuse, suicide, and a leap in HIV/AIDS cases among High School students.
 It is the critical hour.

 Suicide & Depression